Frank Lloyd Wright: Japanese art

 His ideas about the art of Japan appear to have drawn greatly from the activities of Ernest Fenollosa, whose work he likely first encountered between 1890 and 1893.
 Many of Fenollosa's ideas are quite similar to those of Wright: these include his view of architecture as a "mother art," his condemnation of the West's "separation of construction and decoration," and his identification of an "organic wholeness" within ukiyo-e prints.
 Also like Wright, Fenollosa perceived a "degeneracy" in Western architecture, with particular emphasis on Renaissance architecture; Wright himself admitted that Japanese prints helped to "vulgarize" the Renaissance for him.
 Wright's art criticism treatise, The Japanese Print: An Interpretation, may be read as a straightforward expansion upon Fenollosa's ideas.

-Though Wright always acknowleged his great indebtedness to Japanese art and architecture, he took great offense to claims that he copied or adapted it.
+Though Wright always acknowledged his indebtedness to Japanese art and architecture, he took offense to claims that he copied or adapted it.
 In his view, Japanese art simply validated his personal principles especially well, and as such it was not a source of special inspiration.
 Responding to a claim by Charles Robert Ashbee that he was "trying to adapt Japanese forms to the United States," Wright said that such borrowing was "against [his] very religion."
 Nonetheless, his insistence did not stop others from observing the same throughout his life.

-Frank Lloyd Wright, the art dealer
+Art collecting and dealing

-Though most famous as an architect, Wright was also an active dealer in Japanese art, primarily ukiyo-e.
+Wright was also an active dealer in Japanese art, primarily ukiyo-e.
 He frequently served as both architect and art dealer to the same clients: he designed a home, then provided the art to fill it.
 For a time, Wright made more from selling art than from his work as an architect.
-He also kept a personal collection, which he used as a teaching aid with his apprentices in what were called "print parties," and to better suit his taste, he sometimes modified these personal prints using colored pencils and crayons.
+He also kept a personal collection, which he used as a teaching aid with his apprentices in what were called "print parties"; to better suit his taste, he sometimes modified these personal prints using colored pencils and crayons.
 Wright owned prints from masters such as Okumura Masanobu, Torii Kiyomasu I, Katsukawa Shunshō, Utagawa Toyoharu, Utagawa Kunisada, Katsushika Hokusai, and Utagawa Hiroshige; he was especially fond of Hiroshige, whom he considered "the greatest artist in the world."

 Wright first traveled to Japan in 1905, where he bought hundreds of prints.
-The following year, he helped organize the world's first retrospective exhibition on Hiroshige, held at the Art Institute of Chicago, a job which strengthened his reputation as an expert in Japanese art.
-Wright did not cease buying prints in his return trips to Japan, and for many years, he was a major presence in the art world, selling a great number of works both to prominent private collectors and to museums such as the Metropolitan Museum of Art.
-In sum, Wright spent over five hundred thousand dollars on prints between 1905 and 1923.
+The following year, he helped organize the world's first retrospective exhibition on Hiroshige, held at the Art Institute of Chicago, a job that strengthened his reputation as an expert in Japanese art.
+Wright continued buying prints in his return trips to Japan and for many years he was a major presence in the art world, selling a great number of works both to prominent private collectors and to museums such as the Metropolitan Museum of Art.
+In sum, Wright spent more than $500,000 on prints between 1905 and 1923.
 He penned a book on Japanese art, The Japanese Print: An Interpretation, in 1912.